anynines/a9s-kubernetes-training/website/docs/docker/zz-docker-cheat-sheet.md

 ## Starting Containers

+**Run an Interactive Container**:

+Running a container opening a Shell and binding a terminal:

+    docker container run -it busybox /bin/sh

 **Run a container** using the `simple-web-app` image tagged with `0.1.0`.
 The container name will be `myapp`.
 Expose the local port `8081` to port `4567` within the container.
 You can then access port `4567` of the container by typing `http://localhost:8081`:

     docker container run --name myapp -p 8081:4567 simple-web-app:0.1.0